Activity-dependent neuromodulation and calcium homeostasis cooperate to produce robust and modulable neuronal function: Results

-In the case of controlled neuromodulation, the homeostatic and neuromodulation controllers work together to maintain the new conductance ratios corresponding to bursting (Fig.~\ref{fig:fig3}C right).
-This results in a new homogeneous scaling following these updated conductance ratios in bursting, which translates into trajectories that move toward the origin of the axes, as would be expected in tonic spiking.
-Homogeneous scaling during bursting differs across the population due to initial degeneracy.
-The difference between the two homogeneous scalings (tonic spiking and bursting) is driven by the neuromodulatory action, ensuring that the neuromodulated behavior (bursting) is not lost.
+In contrast, controlled neuromodulation allows the homeostatic and neuromodulation controllers to act together, maintaining the new conductance ratios associated with bursting (Fig~\ref{fig:fig3}D).
+As a result, calcium-homeostatic regulation follows a new homogeneous scaling trajectory aligned with bursting conductance ratios.
+These trajectories converge toward the origin, as in tonic spiking, but with a distinct direction determined by neuromodulation.
+Due to initial conductance degeneracy, the exact scaling varies across the population.
+The shift between the two homogeneous scalings --- tonic spiking and bursting --- emerges from neuromodulation, ensuring that the desired neuromodulated function is maintained (violin plots in Fig~\ref{fig:fig3}D).